Justice-Through-Code/spring_2022/lessons/09_bootcamp_dictionaries/09_bootcamp_dictionaries.md

 {'username': 'pbloom', 'balance': 270.26, 'deposits': [100.0, 21.34, 2.31, 8.06], 'withdrawals': [-2.31, -21.43, -78.0], 'email_notifications': True}
 ```

-Having a list inside a dictionary might seem confusing, but it can be really useful!
-We'll come back to this concept, called 'nesting', in later lessons and explore it more.

 # 2. Adding / removing / updating data in dictionaries

 ### Adding items